napari/docs/docs/naps/9-multiple-canvases.md

 *Layer* - The base unit of the napari image data model.
 A `ViewerModel` maintains an ordered list of Layers that it may display on its Canvas.

 *Layer Slice* - A subset of data from a Layer, reduced to 2D or 3D (via slicing) for visualization.
-This again is a general conecpt that this NAP proposes to formalize as a napari class (or set of classes paired with the Layer types).
+This again is a general concept that this NAP proposes to formalize as a napari class (or set of classes paired with the Layer types).

 *Visual* - The corresponding visual representation of a Layer Slice displayed on a Canvas.
 The specific visual is determined by the Layer (and Layer Slice) type.